 A liner glove is worn right next to your skin.
 This is your wicking layer and needs to be both lightweight and breathable.
 Your liner glove should be made from a material that can vent heat and perspiration.
 Some good liner materials include merino wool, nylon, polyester, or Gore-tex.
 You want to try to keep this glove as dry as possible and may need to bring a couple of pairs so you can change into dry ones if the need arises.

 I prefer to use gloves, as opposed to mitts when it comes to liners because it preserves the dexterity of your fingers without having to take off your last line of defense against the cold.

 Liner glove recommendations

 This is a great lightweight liner glove that stretches to fit perfectly to your hand and features finger grips.
 There are specific versions for men and women available.
 They are wind resistant and moisture wicking and weigh only 1.6 oz!
-Purchase these gloves on Moosejaw for the best price, free shipping, and to earn a few bucks in reward dollars.
+Check them out here.

 These gloves are pricier than the Marmot Power S

-Select sizes can be found for a $10 discount on Amazon.
-Otherwise, there is no significant price difference between retailers.
+Use this link for a possible discount on select sizes (prices may have changed by the time you click the link.)
+Otherwise, we didn’t find any significant price difference between retailers.
 Be aware that there are both men’s and women’s versions of this glove as well.